codedmachine111/APS/index.md

 ## Business Use Cases

 ### 1. Video Transcoding
 YouTube handles more than 500 hours of video data being uploaded every minute.
 The time for processing these videos will significantly impact the latency and user experience.
-Transcoding is a computationally intensive operation that is done only once while uploading the videos.
+Transcoding is a computationally intensive operation done only once while uploading the videos.
 Compression algorithms like HEVC (High-Efficiency Video Coding) can be used here to compress the video into multiple formats and resolutions.
-Huffman coding [2] algorithm can be potentially used for compressing a significant amount of metadata like video duration, title, description, tags, subtitles, thumbnails etc. The uploaded video can be separated into video and audio components and algorithms like AAC (Advanced Audio Codec) can be used to convert audio into multiple formats and bitrates [3].
+Huffman coding [2] algorithm can be potentially used for compressing a significant amount of metadata like video duration, title, description, tags, subtitles, thumbnails, etc. The uploaded video can be separated into video and audio components and algorithms like AAC (Advanced Audio Codec) can be used to convert audio into multiple formats and bitrates [3].

 **Challenges**: Handling large video data, Efficient and fast video processing.